 Every year in the United States, there are more than 32 thousand auto accidents in which someone dies from their injuries.
 In 2013, 2014, and 2015, roughly 3,000 fatal accidents occurred per year in California, alone.
 Statistics show that there are fatal auto accidents in California every single day.
-The evidence of the trauma and loss of such California auto accidents is seen by the attorneys at Sargent Law Firm all the time, and we know what to do to help you seek the compensation that you deserve for your losses, though we know that no amount of compensation will ever return your loved one to you or minimize the grief that you feel.
+The evidence of the trauma and loss of such California auto accidents is seen by the attorneys at The Sargent Firm Injury Lawyers all the time, and we know what to do to help you seek the compensation that you deserve for your losses, though we know that no amount of compensation will ever return your loved one to you or minimize the grief that you feel.

 Yet, at this time, you may be interested to learn about the statistics of auto accident deaths in California because, as these statistics show, you are certainly not alone in your grief.